 If an investor keeps the units in a domestic securities account, the institution maintaining the securities account (as the Paying Agent) will not deduct tax if, before the time of accrual, it receives an exemption order for a sufficient amount issued in accordance with the official template or a non-assessment certificate issued by the tax authorities for a maximum period of three years.
 No tax is levied in this case.
 Otherwise, the investor must provide the domestic institution maintaining the securities account with the amount of the tax to be paid.
 For this purpose, the institution maintaining the securities account may recover the amount of the tax to be paid from an account held by it and which is in the name of the investor without the investor's consent.
-Unless otherwise stipulated by the investor before the advance lump-sum amount accrues, the institution maintaining the securities account may withdraw the amount of the tax to be paid from one of the accounts in the name of the investor, unless an overdraft agreed with the investor for this account has been used.
+Unless otherwise stipulated by the investor before the advance lump-sum amount accrues, the institution maintaining the securities an overdraft agreed with the investor for this account has been used.
 If the investor does not fulfil their obligation to provide the amount of tax to be paid to the domestic institution maintaining the securities account, this institution must notify the competent tax office to that effect.
 The investor must specify the advance lump sum in this case in its income tax return.